-We have a number of clients that value consultation with their "public or stakeholders or clients, etc." If you write this statement (without the "fail to") as "Proceed with material changes to services, programs or facilities prior to engagement with the traveling public or external stakeholders", it still does not describe the unacceptable condition - it prescribes the management means.
-So what if there is engagement, which is then ignored?
+The rationale for this proposed statement: We have a number of clients that value consultation with their "public or stakeholders or clients, etc. If you write the current policy statement (without the "fail to") as "Proceed with material changes to services, programs or facilities prior to engagement with the traveling public or external stakeholders," it still does not describe an unacceptable condition - it prescribes the management means.
+What if there is engagement, which is then ignored?
 Would that be acceptable?
-Finding a limitation which captures what is unacceptable resulted from an extended discussion between Jan and Miriam Carver is part of our template for organizations with similar worries about consultation.
+Finding a limitation which captures what is unacceptable actually led us to an extended discussion a few years back between Jannice Moore and Miriam Carver.
+The result is the policy statement which I am suggesting.
+It is part of our template for organizations with similar concerns about consultation.
+I think this policy statement works in this situation.